 What’s the best way to amplify my electronic drums?

 Whether you want to hold discrete rehearsals or raise ear-bleeding hell, Roland has a monitor to suit.
-From the compact and über-chic Roland PM-03 drum monitor to the PM-10 wedge monitor, simply connect your drum kit via the sound module’s OUTPUT jacks.
+From the compact and über-chic Roland PM-03 drum monitor to the PM-100 and PM-200 drum monitors, simply connect your drum kit via the sound module’s OUTPUT jacks.

-There are also a range of headphones designed to handle the bottom end punch of V-Drums.
+There are also a range of in-ear and over-ear headphones designed to handle the bottom end punch of V-Drums.

 Can I use my regular sticks?